 House ideal for family reunions, group gatherings, etc. (Not suitable for bachelor parties or wedding receptions or other events involving night time revelry.)
 Large dining room, kitchen with two refrigerators and commercial six burner stove.
 Great room with ‘cathedral ceiling,’ fireplace, pump organ, piano, and overlook balcony.
 Porch overlooking lake was background for photos in books about Margaret Mead.
 House and lakefront were background for Life Magazine article in 1959.

-Six bedrooms in house with total of 5 Queen Beds, and 5 Twin Beds.
+Six bedrooms in house with total of 2 Queen Beds, 3 Double Beds, and 5 Twin Beds.
 Caravan has an additional Queen Bed.
 Additional fee for additional guests past total of 14.

 Option to rent the one bedroom (with fold out queen bed in living room) apartment that is year round--ask for details.
 Cost to rent apartment when renting main cottage by the week is 700 per week.